-The processional concludes when the mace bearer brings in the platform party, which consists of members of the College's administration and faculty leadership, the College Council, visiting dignitaries and honorees.
+The processional concludes when the mace bearer brings in the platform party, which consists of members of the university's administration and faculty leadership, the College Council, visiting dignitaries and honorees.

 By lofty elm trees shaded round,

 We'll sing to thee, dear Alma Mater,

 Of love that shall never die,

 The noblest aims to try,